End of Life Challenges and Palliative Care

 How will this microcredential help to develop my career?

 “Managing end of life and applying palliative care skills” has been recognised as a vital skill for postgraduate medical training.
-With this, there is an increased demand for clinicians within the United Kingdom and abroad to gain additional skills in this area.
-In the aftermath of the COVID-19 pandemic, these skills have never been more essential.
+This means there is an increased demand for clinicians in the UK and abroad to gain additional skills in this area.

 How will I be assessed?